mapbender/mapbender-documentation/en/installation/installation_configuration.rst

 * Copying the bundles' assets to the public web directory
 * Creating the "root" user
 * Initializing the database
-* Loading the applications of the mapbender.yaml to your database
+* Loading the demo applications to your database

 All that can be done using the console utility provided by `Symfony <http://symfony.com/>`_, on which the Mapbender framework is built upon.
 There's some mayor caveats though you should understand before continuing: